piaoziyue/Bend-aid-Actuators-2024/README.md

 Nov.
 12, 2024

-## Copyright
+## License
 © 2024 by the authors.
-Licensee MDPI, Basel, Switzerland.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https://creativecommons.org/licenses/by/4.0/)
+This code is licensed under the GNU General Public License (GPL).
+For details, please refer to the full license text in the LICENSE file included in this repository.